What is Diamond?

 is to enable interactive search of Internet data repositories that

 streams, and medical images.
-The Diamond
+This research is

 the

-platform is the concept of early
+OpenDiamond® platform.
+At the heart of this platform is the concept of early

 discard, or the ability to reject irrelevant data items very